Beneficial and Harmful Explanatory Machine Learning: Theoretical framework

 \subsection{Explanatory effectiveness of a machine learned theory}

-We extend the machine-aided human comprehension of examples in \cite{US2018} and $C(D, H, E)$ denotes the unaided human comprehension of examples where $D$ is a target definition, $H$ is a group of humans and $E$ is a set of examples.
-Based on the analogy between declarative understanding of a logic program and understanding of a natural language explanation, we describe measures for estimating the degree to which the output of a symbolic machine learning algorithm as an explanation can aid human comprehension.
+We extend the machine-aided human comprehension of examples in \cite{US2018} and $C(D, H, E)$ denotes the unaided human comprehension of examples where $D$ is a logic program representing the definition of a target predicate, $H$ is a group of humans and $E$ is a set of examples.
+Based on the analogy between declarative understanding of a logic program and understanding of a natural language explanation, we describe measures for estimating the degree to which the output of a symbolic machine learning algorithm\footnotemark can be simulated by humans and aid comprehension.

-\begin{definition} \textbf{(Machine-explained human comprehension of examples,\\ $C_{ex}(D, H, M(E))$)}: Given a definition $D$, a group of humans $H$, a theory $M(E)$ learned using machine learning algorithm $M$ and examples $E$, the machine-explained human comprehension of examples $E$ is the mean accuracy with which a human $h \in H$ after brief study of an explanation based on $M(E)$ can classify new material selected from the domain of $D$. \end{definition}
+\begin{definition} \textbf{(Machine-explained human comprehension of examples,\\ $C_{ex}(D, H, M(E))$)}: Given a logic program $D$ representing the definition of a target predicate, a group of humans $H$, a theory $M(E)$ learned using machine learning algorithm $M$ and examples $E$, the machine-explained human comprehension of examples $E$ is the mean accuracy with which a human $h \in H$ after brief study of an explanation based on $M(E)$ can classify new material selected from the domain of $D$. \end{definition}

-\begin{definition} \textbf{(Explanatory effect of a machine learned theory, $E_{ex}(D, H, M(E))$)}: Given a definition $D$, a group of humans $H$, a symbolic machine learning algorithm $M$, the explanatory effect of the theory $M(E)$ learned from examples $E$ is
+\begin{definition} \textbf{(Explanatory effect of a machine learned theory, $E_{ex}(D, H, M(E))$)}: Given a logic program $D$ representing the definition of a target predicate, a group of humans $H$, a symbolic machine learning algorithm $M$, the explanatory effect of the theory $M(E)$ learned from examples $E$ is

 \end{definition}